andreeaiana/nemig/README.md

 The chosen version of NeMig will be constructed and cached in the [cache folder](data/cache/).
 NeMigKG is serialized in N-Triple format, and the resulting files are placed in the [kg folder](data/kg/).

 ## Data
 A sample of the annotated news corpora used to construct the knowledge graphs are available in the [cache folder](data/cache).
 Due to copyright policies, this sample does not contain the body of the articles.

-The anonymized user data and the associated subset of the German corpora are available in the [news-recommendation folder](data/news_recommendation/).

 A full version of the news corpus is available [upon request](mailto:andreea.iana@uni-mannheim.de).

+The anonymized user data for each dataset is available in the [user data folder](data/user_data/).

 ## KG Triples
 [NeMigKG](https://doi.org/10.5281/zenodo.7442425) is hosted on [Zenodo](https://zenodo.org/).
 All files are [gzipped](https://www.gzip.org/) and in [N-Triples format](https://www.w3.org/TR/n-triples/).